In Person – Duluth Community Ed, 2022

 Dark Orange: Burnt Sienna

-Darker Yellow (more neutral): Yellow Ocher or Raw Sienna or Quin Gold
+Darker Yellow (more neutral): Raw Sienna or Quin Gold or Yellow Ocher

-Dark Cool Blue (touch of green): Indigo or Payne’s Gray
+Dark Cool Blue (touch of green): Prussian Blue, Indigo or Payne’s Gray

 Light Cool Blue: Cerulean or Manganese